The Salt Lake City to Yellowstone road trip during one summer gifted me days when I escaped to the extraordinary.

 - 36 Top California National Parks, Monuments, and Historic Sites – A comprehensive guide!

-If you need this road trip travel guide from Salt Lake City to Yellowstone, Pin It for later.
+If you need this Salt Lake City to Yellowstone – A road trip guide!, Pin It for later.

 Your roadtrip looked so fun! love both Tetons and Yellowstone!

 I used to live in SLC and have done this trip a bunch of times- Grand Teton is my favorite!

 This looks like such an amazing route!
 I hope to road trip out West this summer, and I’ll keep this itinerary in mind 🙂